 - Negotiations – this is typically where cases are settled.
 Your attorney and an insurance adjuster will negotiate what they believe is fair for your settlement.
-You can either agree to the amount or refuse.
+Ultimately it is your decision whether or not to accept any offer.

 - Personal injury lawsuit – if negotiations failed then your lawyer will file a lawsuit against the defendants.

 - Trial – during the trial you will stand before a judge and jurors.
-At the end of the trial there is a verdict which determines whether you win the case and how much compensation you are entitled to.
+At the end of the trial, there is a verdict that determines whether you win the case and how much compensation you are entitled to.